mauriciopaim/challenge--web-design-role/README.md

 This is the exercise made for a web designer role.(What a challenge by the way.)

-Since I din't code for a long time and have been working mostly as UX designer, it was a great exercise.
+Since I din't code for a long time and have been working mostly as UI designer(little code involved), it was a great exercise.
 The code presented here, is probably not great, but it was a great learning experience.

 Short Description